-I say there are only two types of penises: ‘grow-ers’ and ‘show-ers’.
+There are only two types of penises: ‘grow-ers’ and ‘show-ers’.
 Grow-ers are those men with short flaccid penises.
 As their penises become erect, the shaft grows much longer.
 The difference between their penis size soft and hard can be several inches.
-Average sized men usually don’t have a flaccid penis shorter than two inches (unless it’s a cold water response).
 Show-ers are those whose penises tend to hang long, even when flaccid.
 When their penises go from soft to hard, their length may hardly change.
 The penis simply fills with blood and becomes stiff, rather than longer.
-You can’t judge penis size based on the soft/flaccid state of it.
-As far as the size of the erect penis, the general range is between 5-7 inches.
-Circumference of an erect penis is between 3-5 inches (7.5-12.5 cms).
+So you can’t judge penis size based on the soft/flaccid state of it.
+As far as the size of the erect penis, the general range for “average” is thought to be between 5-6.5 inches (12.7cm-16.5cm), but research results vary so this range is a guideline only.
+Average circumference of an erect penis is between 4-5 inches (10-12.5 cms), again research results vary.

 What do girls think about penis size?

 Girls don’t spend nearly the amount of time or attention thinking about penis size as guys do.
 Girls are far more concerned with other relationship issues, and being treated well outside the bedroom, as well as in it.
 If she feels satisfied, pleasured, respected, cared for, desired and adored then she really doesn’t care about the size of her partners penis.
 Contrary to some men’s fears, girls don’t really discuss the size of men’s penises very much at all.

 What if I have a bend in my penis?